Civil War Concerns Rise Among Dissatisfied Voters

 Both presidential candidates are also perceived as dishonest.
 According to the Economist poll, 35% of U.S. adults consider Joe Biden "honest and trustworthy," while 49% find him untrustworthy.
 Trump is seen as even less trustworthy, with only 29% viewing him as trustworthy and 57% as untrustworthy.

 The economy is another likely point of contention affecting voter sentiment.
 When asked whether the economy is improving or worsening, only 18% said it was getting better, while 54% said it was worsening.
 Additionally, just 24% described the current state of the economy as excellent or good, while 43% described it as poor.
-Despite and , 39% believe the U.S. is currently in a recession.
+Despite low unemployment and positive GDP growth, 39% believe the U.S. is currently in a recession.

 2024-05-09T00:00:00.000Z